 Greenies dental treats come in different sizes.
 When giving your dog one dental treat a day, it is important to make sure you pick the right size treat.

-- Contains one (1) 36 oz.
-36-count pack of GREENIES Original Regular Size Natural Dental Dog Treats; Natural Dog Treats Plus Vitamins, Minerals and Other Nutrients
+- Contains one (1) 36 ounce 36-count pack of Greenies Original Regular Size Natural Dental Dog Treats; Natural Dog Treats Plus Vitamins, Minerals and Other Nutrients for medium dogs

 Vets say that one Greenies Dental Treat per day is an excellent addition to your dog’s dental health routine.
 They say you should also clean your dog’s teeth regularly and visit the vet for dental checkups at least once a year.

 How Many Greenies Can a Dog Have in One Day?

 The manufacturers of Greenies Dental Treats say you should give your dog a Greenie once a day.
 They say that daily dental treats can help to freshen your dog’s breath.

 They also reduce the buildup of plaque and tartar on the teeth.
 Studies show that one Greenie Dental Treat a day reduces tartar buildup by 69% and plaque buildup by 10.5%.

 Dog owners have different opinions about how many dental treats to feed their dogs:

 - Some give their pet a dental treat once or twice a week.